Frequently Asked Questions

-A. All day Friday and Saturday, and Sunday from 9am – 2pm.
-While World Masters begin carving their sculptures days in advance of the event opening to the public, you’ll see them in action all day Friday and Saturday when they finish their work.
-3-person Teams carve all day Saturday and Sunday until 2pm.
-A demonstration of how sculptures are created will take place on Monday.
+A. While World Masters begin carving their sculptures days in advance of the event opening to the public, you’ll see some of them in action early Friday evening and Saturday until they finish carving at 2pm.
+‘I.B.
+Challenge’ 4-person teams carve all day Saturday and Sunday until 2pm.

 Q. When can we see the sculptures complete?

-A. World Masters’ finished works may be seen all day on Sunday and Monday.
+A. World Masters’ finished works may be seen after 2pm on Saturday, all day on Sunday and Monday.
 They’ll be lit up at night on Sat. and Sun.
 ‘I.B.
 Challenge’ 4-person teams finished works may be seen from 2pm on Sunday and all day on Monday.
 (If you only want to see finished sculptures and you have only one day to visit the event, Monday is the best day to come.)